MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/index.md

 ---
 title: "Xamarin.Forms Localization"
-description: "The built-in .NET localization framework can be used to build cross-platform multilingual applications with Xamarin.Forms." ms.prod: xamarin ms.assetid: 97BF843B-BDAA-4CEA-8189-6DB54B291D7F ms.technology: xamarin-forms
+description: "The built-in .NET localization framework can be used to build cross-platform multilingual applications with Xamarin.Forms.
+Text and images can be localized, and applications can support a right-to-left flow direction." ms.prod: xamarin ms.assetid: 97BF843B-BDAA-4CEA-8189-6DB54B291D7F ms.technology: xamarin-forms